Program Standards

 What is a cohort and when do principal preparation cohorts start?

 Application materials for admission into a principal preparation cohort should be submitted by April 1st.
-Our principal preparation cohorts, a group of students that proceed through the program as a group, begin each summer around mid-May.
+Our principal preparation cohorts, a group of students that proceed through the program as a group, begin each summer in early-May.

-A limited number of students may be admitted into the principal preparation program during fall and spring semester provided a sound reason exists for an exception.
+A limited number of students may be admitted into the principal preparation program during fall and spring semester depending upon circumstances.

-Do I need to be admitted into the principal licensure program even if I already have a Master's degree and wish to complete the program as a non-degree student?
+Do I need to be admitted into the principal licensure program even if I already have a Master's degree?

 Do I need to apply for admission into the school superintendent certificate program?